DyfanJones/RAthena/cran-comments.md

 ## Submission
-This release is a patch release addressing cran build.
+This release contains a couple of new features.

 ## Bug Fix:
 *  Delay Python to R conversion to prevent 64 bit integer mapping to R's base 32 bit integer